Introduction to Common Root Phenotyping Methods

 Phenotyping rice root penetration capacity using the wax layer system (Photo courtesy Dr. H.T.
 Nguyen)

-Soil impediments which offer resistance to root penetration of the soil constitute a serious limitation to root capture of soil moisture and nutrients.
+Soil impediments that offer resistance to root penetration of the soil constitute a serious limitation to root capture of soil moisture and nutrients.
 Hence, root penetration capacity can be considered as an important factor in avoiding drought and mineral nutrition stress where soil impediments exist.
 The subject is difficult.
 Without resolving to a long discussion of the literature it can be concluded, for now, that the superior capacity of a single root axis the overcome resistance to penetration is not absolutely clear.

 It seems to be a consensus that there is a general positive correlation between root penetration capacity and root thickness (e.g. Materechera et al., 1992; Price et al., 2000) and/or vertical rather than angled root axis growth habit (e.g. Kato et al., 2006).
 Furthermore sloughing root cap cells and root exudates serve to lubricate root penetration path in the soil.
 An in-depth review of the biophysical aspects of root penetration is given by Bengough et al., 2005.
 An earlier review also provides an insight into the methods available for researching the response of a single root to penetration resistance.